Warner Discovery Closes CNN+ After One Month And A $300M Investment

 Licht told employees that CNN+ had been “an incredibly successful launch” but it did not fit the new company's plans.
 He further said that the situation could have been avoided had prior CNN and WarnerMedia heads —Jeff Zucker and Jason Kilar, respectively— not continued with the initiative amid the impending merger.

-The launch took place two weeks before the completion of Discovery’s deal, with CNN securing the likes of Kasie Hunt from NBC and Chris Wallace from Fox News for the new project.7 Great Biotech Stocks to Buy in Expectations of Better Days Ahead
+The launch took place two weeks before the completion of Discovery’s deal, with CNN securing the likes of Kasie Hunt from NBC and Chris Wallace from Fox News for the new project.7 Consumer Discretionary Stocks That May Defy Expectations

 .